mozilla/pkipolicy/rootstore/policy.md

     date or point in time date).

-For audit reports which are being supplied to maintain a certificate within the Mozilla root program, they must be provided to Mozilla within three months of the point in time date or the end date of the period.
+For audit reports which are being supplied to maintain a certificate within the Mozilla root program, they MUST be provided to Mozilla within three months of the point in time date or the end date of the period.

 ### 4.2 Auditors ###

-Mozilla requires that audits be performed by a competent independent party.
+Mozilla requires that audits MUST be performed by a competent independent party.

 We reserve the right to designate our own representative(s) to act as the competent independent party or parties described below, should that prove to be necessary and appropriate.

 The burden is on the CA to prove that it has met the below requirements.
-However the CA may request a preliminary determination from us regarding the acceptability of the criteria and/or the competent independent party or parties by which it proposes to meet the requirements of this policy.
+However the CA MAY request a preliminary determination from us regarding the acceptability of the criteria and/or the competent independent party or parties by which it proposes to meet the requirements of this policy.